-Nine 1-hour spaces will be available for individuals to receive one-on-one mentoring from Award Winning Authors, Yvonne Lehman, Edie Melson, Larry Leech, Linda Gilden, LaTan Murphy, and Les Stobbe.
+Nine 1-hour spaces will be available for individuals to receive one-on-one mentoring from Award-Winning Authors, Yvonne Lehman, Edie Melson, Larry Leech, Linda Gilden, Eddie Jones and Les Stobbe.
 Our past mentorees have been thrilled with the results of their mentored work.

 CLICK HERE TO CONTACT TERRI AND REQUEST YOUR MENTORING OR CRITIQUE [email protected]